Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: Conclusion

 \section{Conclusion}

-We propose an EIT-based double-$\Lambda$ FWM system for achieving efficient HOM interference in the frequency domain.
-By considering quantized light fields, we theoretically elucidated the quantum properties of the double-$\Lambda$ medium.
-Our quantum model confirms that if the incident light fields are coherent states, the double-$\Lambda$ medium under closed-loop conditions has phase-dependent properties caused by the mutual interference of the light fields, consistent with the predictions of the semiclassical model.
-However, in the closed-loop case of two incident single photons, the double-$\Lambda$ medium no longer has this phase-dependence; instead, frequency-domain HOM interference of the two-photon state occurs.
-If laser detuning is controlled, the proposed double-$\Lambda$ scheme can perform high-fidelity Hadamard gate operations on frequency-encoded single-photon qubits, and the scheme can generate HOM two-photon NOON states with a fidelity greater than 0.99 at OD = 500.
-This near-resonant FWM scheme based on double-$\Lambda$ EIT is a novel and promising scheme for frequency-domain HOM interference with high visibility, which has practical applications in photonic quantum metrology.
-In addition, we demonstrated that the proposed scheme can be used to realize arbitrary high-fidelity single-qubit gates and two-qubit SWAP gates by simply controlling the laser detuning and phase.
-These double-$\Lambda$ FWM-based photonic gates can be easily integrated with various EIT-related quantum technologies, such as quantum memories~\cite{QM1, QM2, QM3, QM4, QM5, QM6} and quantum repeaters~\cite{QR1, QR2, QR3, QR4, QR5, QR6, QR7}, facilitating the development of quantum networks and scalable quantum information processing~\cite{QN1, QN2, QN3, QN4, QN5}.
+We have investigated a novel double-$\Lambda$ FWM system based on EIT for achieving efficient HOM interference in the frequency domain.
+Our study from the perspective of quantized light fields has provided a deeper understanding of the quantum properties of the double-$\Lambda$ medium.
+Our findings indicate that this scheme can perform high-fidelity Hadamard gate operations on frequency-encoded single-photon qubits and generate HOM two-photon NOON states with a fidelity greater than 0.99 at OD = 500.
+The proposed scheme offers high visibility and practical applications in photonic quantum metrology.
+Moreover, we have shown that the scheme can be used to realize arbitrary single-qubit gates and two-qubit SWAP gates by controlling the laser detuning and phase, which highlights its multifunctional properties.
+These photonic gates can be easily integrated with various EIT-related quantum technologies, such as quantum memories~\cite{QM1, QM2, QM3, QM4, QM5, QM6} and quantum repeaters~\cite{QR1, QR2, QR3, QR4, QR5, QR6, QR7}, enabling the development of quantum networks and scalable quantum information processing~\cite{QN1, QN2, QN3, QN4, QN5}.
+Overall, our results demonstrate that the proposed double-$\Lambda$ FWM system is a promising platform for frequency-domain HOM interference with high fidelity and multifunctional capabilities.
+Further experimental investigations and applications of this scheme in various quantum information processing tasks are warranted.